Viddett/ArnLib/doc/Description.md

     Dynamic auto master mode, general purpose, prohibit Null value sync.
     Can be used for one time initial setup, thereafter server can be Master for an object.
     + Master can be set explicitly with ArnItem::setMaster().
-      This is overided if the _ARN Data Object_ has a Null value (not assigned), then the object becomes temporary Slave for next connection.
+      This is overridden if the _ARN Data Object_ has a Null value (not assigned), then the object becomes temporary Slave for next connection.
-    + If client has an unsynced local update (during not connected state), this _ARN Data Object_ becomes temporary Master for just next connection.
+    + If client has an unsynced local update (during not connected state), this _ARN Data Object_ becomes temporary Master for the next connection only.
     + If the client is not Master for an _ARN Data Object_ but the server only has a Null value, the clients value (non Null) is still used.
 * **ImplicitMaster**